cucumber/godog/README.md

 The project is inspired by [behat][behat] and [cucumber][cucumber] and is based on cucumber [gherkin specification][gherkin].

+**Godog** does not intervene with the standard **go test** command and it's behavior.
+You can leverage both frameworks to functionally test your application while maintaining all test related source code in **_test.go** files.

+**Godog** acts similar compared to **go test** command.
+It builds all package sources to a single main package file and replaces **main** func with it's own and runs the build to test described application behavior in feature files.
+Production builds remains clean without any overhead.

 ### Install

     go get github.com/DATA-DOG/godog/cmd/godog